ShaneBonkowski/shane-bonkowski-dot-com/README.md

 # Shane's Games (aka shane-bonkowski-dot-com)

-This is a collection of content created by Shane Bonkowski for [shanebonkowski.com](https://shanebonkowski.com/), from writing, to art, to games and more.
+This is a collection of source code and content created by Shane Bonkowski for [shanebonkowski.com](https://shanebonkowski.com/), from writing, to art, to games and more.

 Bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).